upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 Alternatively (and if your screen is wide enough) you can use the _Table of Contents_ menu on the right-hand side.
-Simply pressing on the section you wish to link to will update the URL.
+Simply pressing on the section that you wish to link to will update the URL.

 ## Searching
 If you are looking for a specific piece of information and not the tutorial in